 Investigation of Fracture Behavior of Deep Drawn Automotive Part affected by Thinning with Shell Finite Elements 2020-01-0208

-In the recent decades tremendous effort has been made in automotive industry to reduce vehicle mass and costs in order to improve fuel economy and develop safer vehicles than any other decades.
+In the recent decades, tremendous effort has been made in automotive industry to reduce vehicle mass and development costs for the purpose of improving fuel economy and building safer vehicles that previous generations of vehicles cannot match.

-FLD is known as limited only to deal with the onset of localized necking and could not predict shear fracture.
-Therefore it is essential to develop accurate fracture criteria beyond FLD for vehicle development.
+FLD is limited only to deal with the onset of localized necking and could not predict shear fracture.
+Therefore, it is essential to develop accurate fracture criteria beyond FLD for vehicle development.
 To enhance the accuracy of crash simulations, forming results from stamping process are generally introduced to consider work hardening and thinning/thickening of a stamped part during the simulations.
-However fracture criteria is only applied to the original design thickness not thinned or thickened gage after forming process.
+However, fracture criteria are only applied to the original design thickness, not the change in the gage thickness after forming process.
 It causes inaccurate fracture prediction on 2D Shell elements.

-Finally a proposed approach to predict accurate fracture considering thickness changes during forming on deep drawn parts by FFLD is validated to corresponding experiments.
+Finally, a proposed approach to predict accurate fracture considering thickness changes during forming on deep drawn parts by FFLD is validated by corresponding experiments.

 Citation: Lee, H., li, S., Huang, H., and Police, P., "Investigation of Fracture Behavior of Deep Drawn Automotive Part affected by Thinning with Shell Finite Elements," SAE Technical Paper 2020-01-0208, 2020, https://doi.org/10.4271/2020-01-0208.
 Download Citation